Meetings, events, cancellations

-Elizabeth City City Council will hold a work session at City Hall Monday at 5:30 p.m.
-Its regular meeting will be at 7 p.m.
-The public will not be able to attend the meeting in person.
-The meeting will be telecast on Spectrum’s Channel 11 and on the city’s website.
-A citizen who wants to provide a comment can do so by emailing City Clerk April Onley at aonley@cityofec.com by Monday at 6:45 p.m.

-The Camden Board of Commissioners will hold a budget work session at the Camden Public Library, Wednesday at 2 p.m.
-Visit www.camdencountync .gov for info on accessing the meeting via conference call.

-Ryan Clemens, an actor, director, playwright and teacher, will perform his one-man show, “Mark Twain Storytelling,” during College of The Albemarle’s second annual Literary Festival on the Zoom app Thursday from 1 p.m. to 3:30 p.m.
+Ryan Clemens will perform his one-man show, “Mark Twain Storytelling,” during College of The Albemarle’s second annual Literary Festival on the Zoom app today from 1 p.m. to 3:30 p.m.
 Visit: www.albemarle.edu/litfest.

-The Currituck Center of N.C.
-Cooperative Extension has started a new article/video log series, “This Week in the Garden.”
-Register online for free at https://thisweekinthegarden.eventbrite.com.

-The Nixonton Ruritan Club breakfast scheduled for May 2 has been canceled.
+Eastern Star COGIC, along with Operations Blessing, will pass out groceries at the church at 504 Factory St., Elizabeth City today from 4:30 p.m. to 6 p.m.

+The United Way will be taking applications for the second round of its COVID-19 funding through May 8 at 5 p.m.
+Submit applications to director@albemarleareauw.org or mail to Alemarle Area United Way, P.O.
+Box 293, Elizabeth City, NC 27907-0293.

 Northeastern High School’s 50th class reunion planned for June 20 has been canceled due to COVID-19.
 It will be rescheduled for the summer of 2021.